-What is sometimes disputed is how to most effectively and efficiently get that thick metadata layer.
+But what is sometimes disputed is how to most effectively and efficiently get that thick metadata layer.
 There are two basic approaches to getting this thick metadata layer:

-- Have the computer figure out what the metadata is: This approach uses artificial intelligence, machine learning, and other high-tech approaches to detecting patterns and figuring out the metadata. (pattern-based approach) - Tell the computer what the metadata is: This approach leverages business domain experts and knowledge engineers to piece together the metadata so that the metadata becomes available in the form of an ontology-like thing. (rules-based approach)
+- Have the computer figure out what the metadata is: This approach uses artificial intelligence, machine learning, and other high-tech approaches to detecting patterns and figuring out the metadata. - Tell the computer what the metadata is: This approach leverages business domain experts and knowledge engineers to piece together the metadata so that the metadata becomes available in the form of an ontology-like thing.